THE NEED FOR ADVANCED REACTORS

 Three major shortcomings are inherent in the use of solid fuel: More than 95 percent of the original fuel is wasted; valuable materials produced as fission fragments (including lifesaving medical isotopes) can’t be harvested; and the potential exists for a serious reactor accident known as a reactor core meltdown during which the solid fuel overheats and melts.

 Using a liquid fueled reactor can eliminate all of these shortcomings.
 In a liquid fueled reactor the fuel is suspending in the primary coolant like sugar in a cup of coffee.
 The fuel remains in the reactor until it used resulting in near 100% fuel utilization.
 The fission fragments are not hidden behind a metal cladding, but are also suspended in the coolant so they can be extracted and used.
-Finally, there is no solid fuel rod to meld in an accident.
+Finally, there is no solid fuel rod to melt in an accident.
 In fact, with a liquid fuel the reactor will automatically drain the fuel out of the core if anything causes the reactor temperature to rise too much.
 Liquid fueled reactors are “walk-away-safe”.

 CHOICE OF COOLANT